parkaitlin/hexa-says/README.md

 - Mongo
 - Mongoose

-I hoped to take a simple game and make it a bit more fun, challenging, but also asthetically pleasing.
+I hoped to take a simple game and make it a bit more fun, challenging, but also aesthetically pleasing.

 I hope you enjoy this little brain teaser!
 ## [Hexa-says](https://hexa-says.herokuapp.com/)